moomenabid/AWS_Serverless_Application/README.md

 }
 ```
 # STAGE 2 : Add a email lambda function to use SES to send emails for the serverless application
-## STAGE 2A - CREATE THE Lambda Execution Role for Lambda
+## STAGE 2A - Create the Lambda Execution Role for Lambda
 In this stage, we need to create an IAM role which the email_reminder_lambda function will use to interact with other AWS services.
 ```terraform
 #1 Create execution role for the lamda function